Purdue-CS193/homework-0-vedantagarwal327-1/index.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+Bulleted List:
+- I like Jag and Shruti
+- I like that there are no exams.
+- I like that the PSO sessions are optional.
+- I like that I am learning something useful.

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for